watson-developer-cloud/social-customer-care/INSTRUCTIONS.md

   cf service-key personality-insights-service myKey
   ```

 1. The Natural Language Classifier requires training prior to using the application.
 The training data is provided in `data/classifier-training-data.csv`.
-Adapt the following curl command to train your classifier (replace the username and password with the service credentials of the Natural Language Classifier created in the last step):
+Adapt the following curl command to train your classifier (replace the username and password with the service credentials of the Natural Language Classifier created in the last step).
+Save the `classifier_id` from the returned json:

     ```sh
     curl -u "{username}":"{password}" -F training_data=@data/classifier-training-data.csv -F training_metadata="{\"language\":\"en\",\"name\":\"My Classifier\"}" "https://gateway.watsonplatform.net/natural-language-classifier/api/v1/classifiers"